Low-Complexity Monitoring and Compensation of Transceiver IQ Imbalance by Multi-dimensional Architecture for Dual-Polarization 16 Quadrature Amplitude Modulation: Working principle and simulations

-Similar to EQ.\ref{eq11}, $S_H(\omega)$ contains a component which consists of the complex conjugate of the signal.
-Therefore, IQ amp./phase compensation should be set before CD compensation when CD compensation is in the receiver.
+$S_H(\omega)$ contains a component that consists of the complex conjugate of the signal.
+This component acts as interference that degrades the performance of the equalizer.
+According to Eq. \eqref{eq202}, it can be observed that the impact of this conjugate term on $S_{H}(\omega)$ is lower when the $\theta$ and g are smaller.
+Thus, the equalizer can partly compensate for the IQ pha./amp. imbalance when these imbalances are small.

-Based on the analysis above, we design a DSP flow as shown in Fig. \ref{Fig.5}.
-In TX DSP, to solve the problem that the receiver’s IQ skew cannot be detected with a large CD.
-We set the CD compensation algorithm at the TX DSP.
-Furthermore, to reduce the complexity of CD compensation, we select the chirp filter technique.
-The pre-chirp filter can be written as\cite{ref22}
+Based on the analysis above, we propose a DSP flow as shown in Fig. \ref{Fig.5}.
+In TX DSP, to address the issue that the receiver’s IQ skew cannot be extracted under large CD, we implement the CD compensation at the TX side.
+Furthermore, to reduce the complexity of CD compensation, we employ the chirp filter technique.
+The transfer function of the pre-chirp filter can be expressed as\cite{ref22}

 where $x_k$ is the input signal, $y_n$ is the output signal. $T_s$ is the sample period, $\beta_2$ is the dispersion coefficient, and L is the transmission length.
 FFT is the Fast Fourier Transform.
 The chirp-based CD compensation technique requires a single FFT computation, reducing the overall complexity to about 50\% of the typical FDE technique.